Table of Contents

 Laravel | PHP | Full-stack, built-in authentication, routing, ORM | Easy to use, good for rapid development | Easy to use, suitable for rapid development |

-How do Django Benefits Different Users?
+How does Django benefit different Users?

 For Developers